KFTrack/KinKal/README.md

 # Kinematic Kalman filter track fit code package

-  KinKal implements a kinematic Kalman filter track fit (future ref to CTD/pub).
+  KinKal implements a kinematic Kalman filter track fit, as described in https://www.epj-conferences.org/articles/epjconf/abs/2024/05/epjconf_chep2024_06001/epjconf_chep2024_06001.html.
   The primary class of KinKal is Track, which shares the state describing the fit inputs (hits, material interactions, BField corrections, etc), and owns the result of the fit, and the methods for computing it.
 The fit result is expressed as a piecewise kinematic covariant